Matthew 2:1–11 Explained – The Wise Men and True Worship

 These wise men were not Jews.
 Or were they?
 Who is a Jew anyway?
 Some claim to be Jews, yet they are not (Revelation 2:9).
 The wise men come to worship the king.
 They were not satisfied with only seeing him.
 Worship includes opening our treasures and offering them to the king.
 Finally, some wise men outwit Herod, the carnal mind.
 The dragon is before the woman, but she flees to the wilderness (Revelation 12:4).
 The carnal mind kills the babies anyway.
 Finally, Joseph is instructed to bring his family to Nazareth.
 Can any good thing come out of Nazareth?
 (John 1:46) Can any good thing come out of Lafayette?
 The answer is the same.
 Come and see.

-Structure of Matthew Chapter 2
+Structure of Matthew 2 – Overview of the Chapter

 The wise men section is divided into four parts.
 I have it arranged in four sections.
 We will cover the wise men and the Gentiles tonight, which are verses 1-12.
 The second section is the flight to Egypt in verses 13 and 14.
 The following section is the return from Egypt, in verses 16-18.
 The rest of the chapter forms the final section.